Claude Code Task Management Without The JSON Overhead

 This approach makes task management precise, prevents JSON corruption, and keeps Claude focused on actual work instead of file formatting.

-for task management.
-I'll walk through the basic CLI commands 'by hand' - but I typically use Claude to break up a PRD and use todoq
+Here's a basic walkthrough of how I use todoq for task management.
+I'll walk through the basic CLI commands 'by hand' - but I typically use Claude to break up a PRD and use todoq for me to generate tasks.
+More to say on that after the quick walkthrough.

 Say you're working on a feature implementation with multiple subtasks.

-CLI commands to create and manage tasks without touching JSON.
+Here are the basic todoq CLI commands to create and manage tasks without touching JSON.

 # add a task to your queue